Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 Save the file as a CSV file type, and then close Excel.

-To migrate Gmail mailboxes successfully, Office 365 needs to connect and communicate with Gmail.
-To do this, Office 365 uses a migration endpoint.
+To migrate Gmail mailboxes successfully, Microsoft 365 or Office 365 needs to connect and communicate with Gmail.
+To do this, Microsoft 365 or Office 365 uses a migration endpoint.
 Migration endpoint is a technical term that describes the settings that are used to create the connection so you can migrate the mailboxes.
 You create the migration endpoint in this task.

 Go to the Exchange admin center.